Free workshops and public talks ▸ Information & registration

 The talks are held at the University of Vienna.
 We publish the exact location for each date in advance (see below).

-When you attend a workshop or talk, there will be nothing to pay.
+If you attend a workshop or talk, there will be nothing to pay.
 We know that understanding and dealing with bureaucratic communication is important for everyone and wish to make our expertise in this field accessible irrespective of participants’ financial means.
-We at Go like Silk want to make a contribution to empowering people in their communication with official bodies.
-Our project ‘Amtsdeutsch ohne Angst’ aims at encouraging a confident and pragmatic approach to written texts and to enable active participation in communication processes.
+We at Go like Silk offer ‘Amtsdeutsch ohne Angst’ free of charge because we want to make a contribution to empowering people in their communication with official bodies.

 ‘Free of charge’ also means that there are no hidden costs.
 There are no fees whatsoever for participation in workshops or attending the talks.
 Material and drinks (paper, pens, coffee and tea) are also provided for free during the workshop.